worlickwerx/sbig-util/README.md

 ### Supported Platforms

 We are limited to architectures for which SBIG pre-compiled the libraries in the SDK.
-As of this writing, this includes:
+As of this writing, sbig-util includes the SDK drop dated `2014-10-21T14-29`, built for:
 * 32-bit ARM (compiled on Raspberry Pi, version unknown)
 * 32-bit x86 (compiled on Ubuntu 14.04)
 * 64-bit x86 (compiled on Ubuntu 14.04)